coderoad/coderoad-vscode/DEV.md

 3. In the top right of the panel, select the three dots “more” dropdown.
    1. Choose “Install from VSIX…”
    2. Select the `CodeRoad.vsix` file and press “Install”
+4. Reload the VSCode editor (Ctrl/Cmd + Shift + P, run "Reload Window")
-4. Open up a new folder directory in VSCode and run the extension `coderoad:start`
+5. Open up a new folder directory in VSCode and run the extension `coderoad:start`

 ## Known Issues